US stocks turn higher; Netflix slumps on slower growth

-Stocks were mostly higher in early trading Wednesday as investors continued to work through company earnings reports and closely watch the bond market.
+Stocks were mostly higher in late morning trading Wednesday as investors continued to work through company earnings reports and closely watch the bond market.

+Health care stocks helped lead the broader market higher after several companies reported solid financial results.
+The gains were shared broadly, with industrial companies, banks and technology companies also lifting the market.

 Netflix led a decline in communications sector stocks with a drop of 7.7%.
 The video streaming pioneer disappointed investors with its latest report on subscriber additions, which came in below its own forecasts.
 The gangbuster growth Netflix had seen during the pandemic appeared to be slowing as people start leaving their homes more and as competition from rival services picks up.